top of page

 Normalcy Bias: Definition, Examples and Effects

 Normalcy bias is a cognitive bias that causes people to underestimate the likelihood of a disaster or other catastrophic event occurring.
-It is a form of cognitive dissonance that leads people to believe that, since a disaster has not occurred in the past, it is unlikely to occur in the future.
+People with a normalcy bias tend to believe that since a disaster has never occurred before, it will never occur in the future.
+They consider extreme events to be irregular and dismiss them as irrelevant.
 This bias can lead to a false sense of security and can have serious consequences if it causes people to ignore potential threats.

 Effects: Normalcy bias can lead to a false sense of security and can have serious consequences if it causes people to ignore potential threats.
 It can also lead to complacency and a lack of preparedness for disasters or other catastrophic events.
 Additionally, it can lead to a lack of awareness of potential risks and a lack of action to mitigate those risks.